-- If we are unable to successfully protect our intellectual property, our competitive position may be harmed. - Others may claim that we infringe on their intellectual property rights, which may result in costly and time-consuming litigation and could delay or otherwise impair the development and commercialization of our products. - Our use of open-source software could subject us to possible litigation or otherwise impair the development of our products.
+- If we are unable to successfully protect our intellectual property, our competitive position may be harmed. - Others may claim that we infringe on their intellectual property rights, which may result in costly and time-consuming litigation and could delay or otherwise impair the development and commercialization of our products. - Our use of open source software could subject us to possible litigation or otherwise impair the development of our products. - Our inability to obtain and maintain any third-party license required to develop new products and product enhancements could seriously harm our business, financial condition and results of operations.